California Business Address

 Can you use your home address as your business address?
 How hard is it to change your business address in California?
 Will using our business address help you gain an edge over competitors?
 Below is a rundown of why you might want to use our California business address.

-You don’t work in a traditional office or commercial building.
+You don’t work in an office or commercial building.

 Times have changed.
 People start businesses from all sorts of places.
 Garages turned shops.
 Sleek co-working spaces.
 A sunny table at your favorite coffee shop.
 It’s a great way to keep costs down, especially when you’re starting out.
 But that means that when you get to the business address requirement on the California articles of organization or formation, you might be stumped.